FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

-The following is the response of the above request.
+The response of the above request is:
-It can be noted that the response and the request have the same structure, and the intended data is returned.

 ```json hl_lines="6"
 {